Uber introduces a credit card

 The new card also gives users a $50 credit for online subscriptions (after spending $5,000 on the card per-year), phone insurance of up to $600 if someone uses the card to pay their monthly phone bill; and exclusive invites to events for card members.

-To unpack that a bit, in exchange for fronting the cash and getting information aabout the $5,000+ worth of stuff you’ve bought, Uber will give hook you up with $50.
+To unpack that a bit, in exchange for fronting the cash and getting information about the $5,000+ worth of stuff you’ve bought, Uber will give hook you up with $50.
 And the company’s card will also insure your phone once it has information on your carrier and what you’re spending money on through that carrier.

 That’s an almost Amazonian level of information Uber could get about its customers.
 But, David Richter told me that the company would not be selling any of the data it collects to third parties.